leadpony/justify-examples/justify-examples-basicreader/README.md

 ## Description

-This code sample shows how to validate a JSON document using the Object Model API of [Java API for JSON Processing].
+This code sample shows how to validate a JSON document using the Object Model API of [Jakarta JSON Processing API].

 ## How to Build